-If you experience pain or tenderness in the jaw, headaches, lockjaw, clicking or popping sounds when opening the mouth, radiating facial pain, earaches, changes to your bite, and difficulty opening the mouth all the way, these are signs of TMJ.
+If you experience pain or tenderness in the jaw, headaches, lockjaw, clicking or popping sounds when opening the mouth, radiating facial pain, earaches, changes to your bite, and difficulty opening the mouth all the way, these are signs of TMD.
 Contact us at Great Bay Orthodontics in Stratham to schedule a consultation with Dr. John Walsh.

 Phase I orthodontics may reduce the need for more extensive orthodontic treatment in the future.